-Importance to future human microbiome studies
+In essence, we argue that 16S rRNA gene sequencing datasets, RNA-seq datasets, and many other -seq datasets are not special and do not each need their own unique statistical analysis approach.
+The data generated can be examined by a general multivariate approach after accounting for the compositional nature of the data, and such an analysis is comparable or superior to the domain- specific approaches (such as those used in the Hsieh et al. paper).

-With a body made up of bacteria, we need to understand why it evolved like this, how and when programing between microbes and human cells happens, and how and when we can influence it by either probiotic supplementation or nutrient or antimicrobial means of disrupting a microbiota profile.
-Indeed, more and more studies are exploring how the microbiome can predict outcomes, including following fecal transplant, probiotic, dietary and drug treatment (David et al. 2014; Kwak et al. 2014; Seekatz et al. 2014; Rajca et al. 2014).
-This will require carefully designed studies with high quality clinical documentation, and samples that are processed using some of the methods described herein.
-As the toolkit evolves, these studies will reveal aspects of human life not previously envisaged.
+With the human body associated with a large number and diversity of bacteria, we need to understand why it evolved like this, how and when programing between microbes and human cells happens, and how and when we can influence it by either probiotic supplementation or nutrient or antimicrobial means.
+More and more studies are exploring how the microbiome can predict outcomes, including following fecal transplant, probiotic, dietary and drug treatment (David et al. 2014; Kwak et al. 2014; Seekatz et al. 2014; Rajca et al. 2014).
+This work will require carefully designed studies with high quality clinical documentation, and samples that are processed using some of the methods described herein.
+As the compositional toolkit for microbiome analysis evolves, these studies will reveal aspects of human life not previously envisaged.
 In order to have confidence in such findings, datasets must be interrogated with rigour.
 The public is thirsty for knowledge and the media anxious to attract attention.
 Reliance on pharmaceutical agents is longer acceptable, and the ability to manipulate the microbiome is not only appealing but actually feasible.
-Thus, studies that help to understand how such manipulations occur, what communication is taking place between microbes and the host, will allow for better targeted interventions, even to some extent personalized.
+Thus, studies that help to understand how such manipulations occur, what communication is taking place between microbes and the host, will allow for more precisely targeted interventions, even to some extent personalized.
 In particular for the latter, as precise knowledge of microbiome components and activity will be critical.

-Interested readers should consult the compositional data literature, but in particular three books: the original by Aitchison (1986) and a comprehensive book that outlines the essential geometric problem of compositional data as it is understood at present by Pawlowsky-Glahn et al. (2015).
-For a step by step guide a book outlining how to use the compositions R package by Van den Boogaart,and Tolosana-Delgado (2013) is particularly helpful, For others wishing to understand bioinformatics and data analysis of sequencing data in general terms, hopefully this paper is helpful, and encouragement will be given for members of their research group to enroll in specialized courses.
-Products, such as MinION, will emerge over the next few years to allow sequencing to be done more easily and data interpreted.
+Interested readers wishing to progress beyond this demonstration should consult the compositional data literature, but in particular the original book by Aitchison (1986) and a comprehensive book that outlines the essential geometric problem of compositional data as it is understood at present by Pawlowsky-Glahn et al. (2015).
+For a step-by-step guide that goes beyond the introduction given in the Supplement, a book outlining how to use the compositions R package by Van den Boogaart and Tolosana-Delgado (2013) is particularly helpful.
+For others wishing to understand bioinformatics and data analysis of sequencing data in general terms, hopefully this paper will prove helpful, and encourage people to enroll in specialized courses.
 The temptation may be to rely on third party systems, even at a cost, but the ‘devil is in the details’ and for thoroughness we recommend developing the highest level of skill possible, especially to continue to create new analytical tools.

-We hope that this report will help avoid making claims that are later disproven, but more importantly bring badly needed breakthroughs in prevention, treatment and cure of disease.
+We hope that this report will help avoid making claims that are later disproven, and more importantly bring badly needed breakthroughs in prevention, treatment and cure of disease.

-Summary

-Using a 16S rRNA gene sequencing dataset, we have illustrated that these are best treated as ratios because the total number of reads is uninformative, and the resulting values are best interpreted as fold-changes.
-By treating the data as ratios where the denominator is the geometric mean for a sample, we can accurately recapitulate the shape and the error profile of the input data.
-Dirichlet Monte-Carlo replicates coupled with the centred log-ratio transformation show that point-estimates of statistical significance in a real dataset can substantially inflate the observed P value because of random partitioning of low count values across datasets.

-In essence, we argue that 16S rRNA gene sequencing datasets, RNA-seq datasets, and many other -seq datasets are not special and do not each need their own unique statistical analysis approach.
-The data generated can be examined by a general multivariate approach after accounting for the compositional nature of the data, and such an analysis is comparable or superior to the domain- specific approaches (ref 14,16,18–20).

 Figure Legends